 Since that time, I’ve learned to be more attentive to the capital "C" church.
 I watch for those moments when God’s vision for the Church comes alive.
 I anticipate moments when we get it right: when people who are hurting, who are thriving, who are living life surround me, and together we listen for the voice of God.
 If that happens on Sunday morning, in a Bible study, or while throwing a frisbee together with friends in the park, God is whispering.
 This is the lifeblood of the Church.

 How do we become more aware of the voice of God through the Church?
 It’s less spiritual than you might think.
-Here are the things that I’ve found are helpful in my own life:
+Here are the things that I’ve found helpful:

 I’m excited to go to Church this week.
 I’m looking forward to meaningfully engaging with those around me.
 But most of all, I’m excited to hear from the gentle whisper of God.
 After all, that’s the foundational essence of the Church.